Get Your Students Talking! TEFL Discussion Questions for Adults

 • Be patient and give your students time to think and respond to a question.
 Beginner learners, for instance, tend to translate words in their head before finally saying them in English — imagine how much time that could take!

 • Always look for ways to reduce teacher talk time.
-For instance, students can read instructions for class activities, lead homework review, summarize the last grammar lesson you’ve practiced, or answer a classmate’s question (instead of you doing these things).
+For instance, students can read instructions for class activities, lead homework reviews, summarize the last grammar lesson they’ve practiced, or answer a classmate’s question (instead of you doing these things).

-What are some TEFL discussion questions or topics for adult learners?
+TEFL discussion topics and questions for adult learners

 The advantage of teaching English to adult learners is that you can talk about a wide variety of topics because of the diverse life experiences these students have to share!
 Here are some ESL conversation topics for adults that you can include in your lessons.